sandstorm-io/sandstorm/docs/developing/http-apis.md

 curl -H "Authorization: Bearer 49Np9sqkYV4g_FpOQk1p0j1yJlvoHrZm9SVhQt7H2-9" https://alpha-api.sandstorm.io/
 ```

+## Key Security Consideration

+API tokens and sharing tokens are essentially the same: Grants of capabilities.
+This means that an API
+key also allows users to redeem it as a sharing link of the form `https://sandstorm.example.com/shared/$API_TOKEN`.
+You must not use the scope of the /apiPath to limit the access granted via an API key.
+You should use
+`roleAssignment` on offer templates, described below, to limit the access granted via an API key.

 ## Configuring an app to permit requests via the API subdomain

 The handling of inbound HTTP API requests is configured in `sandstorm-pkgdef.capnp`.
 Look for this